AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 :
 ***Talons.*** *Melee Attack Roll:* +3 + PB to hit, reach 5ft., one target. *Hit:* 10 (2d6 + 3) Slashing damage.
 :
-***Soaring Winds (Recharge 5-6).*** You call forth a howling cyclone from your wings. *Strength Saving Throw:* DC 11 + PB, each creature within 5 feet of you. *Failure:* 14 (4d6) Slashing damage and, if the target are Large or smaller, the target is lifted 10 feet into the air before they begin to fall at the start of their turn. *Success:* Half damage and the target is not lifted.
+***Soaring Winds (Recharge 5-6).*** You call forth a howling cyclone from your wings. *Strength Saving Throw:* DC 11 + PB, each creature in a 5-foot Emanation. *Failure:* 14 (4d6) Slashing damage and, if the target are Large or smaller, the target is lifted 10 feet into the air before they begin to fall at the start of their turn. *Success:* Half damage and the target is not lifted.

 }}